Library Spaces & Technology

 Corette Library and Simperman Learning Commons have several different types of classrooms, labs and open spaces that support individual and group study, events, collaborative learning, and intellectual creativity and exploration.

-Open areas on the main floor and lower level, and the Quiet Area on the lower level, are all accessible to the public.
+Open areas on the main floor and lower level, and the Quiet Area on the lower level, are currently NOT accessible to the public because of the coronavirus pandemic.
 There is no talking in the Quiet Area.

 The following rooms listed throughout this page are available for use only by Carroll College faculty, staff and students.